What is a cyberattack?

-Cyberattacks can be disastrous — as these cyber crime stories show.
-And while it may seem that cyber threats are lurking around every corner of the internet, there are some things you can do to protect yourself.
+While it may seem that cyber threats are lurking around every corner of the internet, there are some things you can do to protect yourself and your organization.

-- Use antivirus.
-Antivirus is the first line of defense against malicious software.
+- se an antivirus.
+An antivirus is the first line of defense against malicious software.
 It will protect your device, and it will help mitigate the damage if it does get infected.
-Also use NordVPN’s Threat Protection feature that will help you to identify malware-ridden files, will stop you from landing on malicious websites, and will block trackers and intrusive ads on the spot.
+Also, use NordVPN’s Threat Protection feature, which will help you identify malware-ridden files, stop you from landing on malicious websites, and block trackers and intrusive ads on the spot.

 - Keep your software up to date.
 Software updates aren’t just about getting new features on your app.
-They also contain crucial vulnerability patches that could otherwise be abused by criminals.
+They also contain crucial vulnerability patches that criminals could otherwise abuse.

 - Use a VPN.
-There are scenarios where using public Wi-Fi is unavoidable.
+Using public Wi-Fi is sometimes unavoidable.
 That’s when VPNs shine.
 They encrypt your internet connection so no one can eavesdrop on your online activities.

 - Limit information about yourself online.
 Your birth date or the name of the city you grew up in can be invaluable to criminals.
 The more information they know about you, the more ammunition they have when trying to trick you (or answering security questions).

 - Use browser extensions for security.
-There are plenty of browser extensions designed to protect you online.
+Browsers usually offer plenty of extensions designed to protect you online.
 From ad blockers and anti-trackers to malicious website blockers, there’s a lot to choose from.
-To make sure you get the right plugins, check out our browser extension recommendations to improve your security.

 - Only download apps from reputable sources.
 Try to download apps exclusively from secure channels like official app stores.
-The apps there undergo rigorous checks so they are less likely to contain hidden malware.
+The apps there undergo rigorous checks, making them less likely to contain hidden malware.

 - Don’t click unfamiliar links.
-When it comes to social engineering attacks, keeping a cool head is vital.
-Before clicking on the link offering you to make a quick buck, consider whether it doesn’t sound a bit too good to be true.
+Regarding social engineering attacks, keeping a cool head is vital.
+Before clicking on the link offering you to make a quick buck, consider whether it sounds a bit too good to be true.
 If it does, it’s probably a scam.
-If you absolutely must, hover over a link with your mouse before clicking on it.
+If you absolutely must, hover over a link with your mouse before clicking.